Geoffrey Fisken: Early life

-Military career
+Second World War

-In September 1939, at the outbreak of World War II Fisken volunteered for the Royal New Zealand Air Force, but was initially barred from enlisting.
-At the time in New Zealand, farming was a reserved occupation as it was considered vital for the war effort, and therefore it was not until early 1940 that Fisken was able to enlist, after convincing his employer to release him for service.
-Following this Fisken was accepted as a pilot and undertook training at Bell Block in New Plymouth and also at Ohakea, before graduating as a Sergeant Pilot in 1941.
+In September 1939, at the outbreak of the Second World War Fisken volunteered for the Royal New Zealand Air Force (RNZAF), but was initially barred from enlisting.
+At the time in New Zealand, farming was a reserved occupation as it was considered vital for the war effort.
+It was not until March 1940 that Fisken was able to enlist, after convincing his employer to release him for service.
+Following this Fisken was accepted as a pilot and after completing his flying training, gained his 'wings' as a sergeant pilot in early 1941.